 As a Holistic Nutritionist and Acne Coach, acne is an incredibly passionate topic of mine.
-I have helped hundreds of women clear their acne.
+I have helped thousands of women clear their acne.
 I have had my fair share of acne struggles (see image below) and I understand the pain, frustration and confusion that comes along with suffering from acne.

 If you’ve found yourself googling “how to clear my acne” or throwing hundreds of dollars on skincare products – look no further.
 I’ve got you covered!

 I personally have suffered from cystic acne, rosacea, fungal acne and more.
 I get it – I’ve been there.
 These are some photos of me at age 21, during one the most mentally challenging and transformative years of my life.
 My acne clearing journey not only helped clear my skin, but it also helped me grow into my most beautiful self and allowed me to discover my full potential in all areas of my life.
 It’s a journey I’ll never forget.

 The photos below document the day I decided to start my acne clearing journey (it truly had been way worse than this).
 The photo in the middle documents about ~2 months into my acne clearing journey.
 The photo on the right is around ~4 months into my journey.

 I want to share with you some lessons I learned on my acne clearing journey.
 Here are some of the best tips that I give my readers and clients.
 Before we dive into those, I want to share with you a few reasons why you might be experiencing acne.